yalnie/pixelrespawn.github.io/docs/privacy-policy.md

 ---

 ## Data Sharing
-- We do not sell or share personal data with third parties.
-- Data is only transmitted to the services you explicitly connect (RetroAchievements and Google Drive) so their features can function.
+Data is only transmitted to the services you explicitly connect (RetroAchievements and Google Drive) so their features can function.

 ---